Back To Search Results

 There is some debate about the appropriate treatment of chronic fatigue syndrome.
 A randomized control trial conducted in 2011 in the United Kingdom compared the effectiveness and safety of cognitive-behavioral therapy (CBT), graded exercise therapy (GET), adaptive pacing therapy (APT), and specialist medical care in the management of chronic fatigue syndrome.
 Overcoming fatigue and improvement of physical function were taken as measures of effectiveness, while safety assessment comprised recording all adverse effects.
 The results showed that CBT and GET improved outcomes when used together, whereas APT was not a helpful addition.[80](A1)

-Further analysis of the available data questions the statistical significance of the benefit of CBT and GET.[88]
+Further analysis of the available data questions the statistical significance of the benefits of CBT and GET.[88]
 The CDC recommends treating associated depression, stress, and anxiety but states that this is not a cure for CFS.
 Techniques like deep breathing and muscle relaxation, massage, yoga, and tai chi may be of benefit.

 Treatment for any comorbid condition should be undertaken to minimize symptom burden.[83][89](A1)

 During the CBT sessions, the therapist emphasizes the role of the thought process and its impact on the patient's actions and feelings and recognizes behaviors that cause them to feel more tired and minimize them.
-Multiple trials and Cochrane reviews have shown the positive benefits of CBT on improving fatigue, mood, and post-exertional malaise in both adolescent and adult patients.[89][90][91][92]
+Multiple trials and Cochrane reviews have shown the positive benefits of CBT in improving fatigue, mood, and post-exertional malaise in both adolescent and adult patients.[89][90][91][92]
 Studies have also shown lower school absences when CBT is provided to the adolescent population.[93](A1)

 GET involves a supervised, gradual increase in the duration and intensity of physical activity.
 After the PACE trial, this therapy got much publicity, which showed effectiveness for fatigue and functional impairment with the GET.[80]
 The trial encouraged the participants to gradually increase the timing of their physical activity to a final goal of 30 minutes, spread over 52 weeks to a final goal of 30 minutes of light exercise five days per week while trying to avoid overexertion.
 Other studies have also supported its efficacy.[94][95][96]
 However, CBT and GET can be adjunct management options, but they are not curative.(A1)